devisis/rock-paper-scissors-lizard-spock/README.md

 # Rock Paper Scissors Lizard Spock

 The first known mention of the game of Rock Paper Scissors was in the book 'Wuzazu'.
 The game dates back to the time of the Chinese Han dynasty (206 BC – 220 AD).
 From then til now it has been adapted in different ways.
 This is one of those fun adaptations.
-My work will target those who aim to play a quick game and fans of this adaptation.
+My work will target those who aim to play a quick game with the element of chance and fans of the rock paper scissors lizard spock adaptation.

 # UX

-## User Goal
+## Exernal User Goal
 The site user wants to play an online game that has the element of chance.

 ## User Stories